Therapeutic Approach

 Psychodynamic

-The psychodynamic approach addresses inner conflicts, and it focuses on exploring how unconscious thoughts, feelings and past experiences exert a powerful influence on a person’s life.
+The psychodynamic approach addresses inner conflicts and explores how unconscious thoughts, feelings, and past experiences exert a powerful influence on a person’s life.

 Relational